kalinchuk/scelbi/README.md

 Refer to the [Replica Datanetics GitHub](https://github.com/schlae/replica-datanetics?tab=readme-ov-file#connecting-to-an-apple-1) for the connections coming from the keyboard.
 Then reference the [Keyboard Interface connections] to determine how to wire up the keyboard to the Amphenol connector.

+### Keyboard Stiffener

+If you're interested in the keyboard stiffener, you can find the [fabrication files here](hardware/Stiffener.zip).
+Use these files to upload to [PCBWay](https://www.pcbway.com/) and PCBWay will make the stiffener for you.
+Select "sheet metal fabrication" for both the bottom stiffener and end stiffeners.

 ### ROM

 I could not find the oscilloscope/keyboard ROM on [scelbi.com](https://www.scelbi.com) but someone on the [VCF Forum](https://forum.vcfed.org/index.php?threads/scelbi-data-bus-oddities-and-debug.1253384/page-6#post-1452999) posted the Intel Hex and the disassembled source for it which I used in my setup.
 I'm also including it [here](software/P76-OSCILLOSCOPE.zip) for reference - just to make sure it's archived.